lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 * Try restarting device.
 Then open play store app once.
 * Check network connection is available.
 * Try on another device
-* Have you got the purchase confirmation email from google?
-This is the important step to confirm the purchase has been actually charged.
 If the above steps are not giving result send me an email.
 I will check purchase status using your email id.

 #### Widget issues - Things to try